hypery2k/Toaster/README.md

 ### Appearance

-Since Toaster 2.0.0, you can use `UIAppearance` to set default appearance.
+You can use `UIAppearance` to set default appearance.
 This is an short example to set default background color to red.

 ```swift
 ToastView.appearance().backgroundColor = .red